LeakyAbstractions/blog/quotes/_posts/2011-02-06-batteries-included.md

   author: Dennis M. Ritchie
 ---

-A language that doesn't have everything is actually easier to program in than some that do.
+A language that doesn’t have everything is actually easier to program in than some that do.